• Wed. Dec 24th, 2025

 A MAGICAL SETTING

 With its favourable weather, tranquil scenery, and mythical charm, Cyprus can be a magical setting for almost any wedding ceremony.
-As the island becomes more and more popular, as a perfect setting for a wedding, venues across the island have begun to specialise in these types of ceremonies.
-Several venues now offer special packages that specifically cater for wedding ceremonies across the island, offering not only their expertise but value for money.
+As the island becomes increasingly popular as a perfect setting for weddings, venues across the island have begun to specialise in the growing wedding trend that is boosting tourism.
+Several venues, with this in mind, now offer special packages that specifically cater for a full range of different wedding products, offering not only their expertise but value for money.

 CHOOSING A LOCATION